-Jewish Scholars in Saxony.
-Participation, Disadvantage and Exclusion
+Jewish Scholars at the Leipzig University.
+Participation, Disadvantage and Exclusion.
+A Website

 The project aims rather to locate the biographical material between the descriptive historical categories of ascendency and success on the one hand and disadvantage and exclusion on the other.
 The focus on Saxony promises new insights in numerous respects.
 In the nineteenth century, the Kingdom of Saxony was one of the most industrialized territories in the German-speaking world.
 Following its incorporation into the German Empire, Saxony underwent a drive towards economic and social modernization which resulted not least of all in a rapid development of the educational sector and scholarship.
 For Jews, this did not only mean formal legal equality but also new perspectives for livelihoods and lifestyles.
 The pedagogic concepts that had reigned in the Jewish communities hitherto transformed within a very short period, and Jewish students rushed to gain entry to the institutes of higher education and academic training occupations.
 Their enthusiasm for the bourgeois culture of knowledge reflected their wish to overcome the social disadvantages they often still faced.
 For although Saxony appeared as an economic and demographic prototype of a modern industrial state, it remained politically and culturally a model state of reaction and was shaped by conservatism.
 Modern antisemitism also began to organize itself from an early stage in Saxony.
 The representation of the history of Jewish scholars thus foregrounds the often uncompleted and later misaligned path of Jewish acculturation and assimilation in the context of the Saxon scholarly community.
 The focus on the history of Jewish scholars in Saxony moreover allows for the multilateral process of modernization and its inherent contradictions to be illuminated.

-The website is planned to go online in mid-2019.
+The website is planned to go online in 2019.